Learning to Admit Optimally in an $M/M/k/k+N$ Queueing System with Unknown Service Rate: Multi-server Queueing Model with No Waiting Room

-\section{Proposed Maximum Likelihood Estimate-based Dispatching Policy}
+\subsection{Proposed Maximum Likelihood Estimate-based Dispatching Policy}

-In our problem setting, both the arrival and service rates, $\lambda$ and $\mu$, respectively, are unknown, but for the optimal dispatching policy it is sufficient to estimate the service rate.
-We would like a dispatching policy that (asymptotically) performs optimally, and further, (if possible) we want to minimize the regret of this system with respect to the system in which $\mu$ is known.
-As mentioned in the introduction, we will take a self-tuning adaptive control viewpoint for this learning problem.
-Hence, we will consider the system as being driven by parameter $\mu$, and the learning problem as a parameter estimation problem using system measurements given by the sequence of policies chosen.
-Specifically, we will use maximum likelihood (ML) estimation to estimate the parameter $\mu$, and then we will select the certainty equivalent control but with forced exploration.
+When $N=0$, for the optimal dispatching policy it is sufficient to estimate the service rate.
+In other words, for the $M/M/k/k$ queueing system, knowledge of the arrival rate $\lambda$ is not necessary.
+We would like a dispatching policy that (asymptotically) performs optimally, and further, (if possible) we want to minimize the regret of this system with respect to the system with known $\mu$.
+As mentioned in \Cref{sec:introduction}, we take a self-tuning adaptive control viewpoint: we consider the system as being driven by parameter $\mu$, and the learning problem as a parameter estimation problem using system measurements given by the sequence of policies chosen.
+Specifically, we use maximum likelihood (ML) estimation to estimate parameter $\mu$, and then select the certainty equivalent control but with forced exploration.